nagababudba0999/ev_app/README.md

-# IITH Transportation System
+# Transportation System

 ## Overview

-The IITH Transportation System is a web application designed to help users find and book available buses efficiently.
+The Transportation System is a web application designed to help users find and book available buses efficiently.
 It offers a user-friendly interface for searching buses based on source and destination, and allows users to book their seats directly.

 ## Features